augustinh22/maptime-salzburg/organisation/05_moderation.md

   - thanks to presenter, maybe give a little present
   - initiate discussion,
   - prepare one question by yourself if no question by the audience is asked

+## Prepare

+- [ ] Music - maybe Creative Commons Music
+- [ ] Presenter's computer
+  - [ ] deactivate lock and fall asleep --> prevents trouble
+  - [ ] make mouse settings normal --> so that everyone can use the laptop like expected